Dribo/DTU-02467_ProjectB/content/_index.md

 articles.

 This resulted in a data-collection of 859 rows, where each row represents a reference from the Cold War article.
 In total the amount of data summed to be approximately 40 MB of text data.
+Each row are described by 7 variables:
+URL, TITLE, LIST OF REFERENCES, LIST OF PARAGRAPH TEXTS, CATEGORIES, TYPE, TOKENS and UNIQUE TOKENS.
+Of these, the most important ones are the list of references and the list of paragraphs.
+The list of references is the variable containing the articles referenced, and is the one being used to build the network.
+The list of paragraphs is the first couple of paragraphs from the article, and are used to build both the tokens and the unique tokens.
+These are also added as an attribute in the network, and used to explore the language of the articles.

-### Sample rows from the data-frame
+### Sample rows from the data-frame?

 ## The Network
-The network that has been
+As mentioned, the network was constructed from the data set by using the list of references that was scraped for each of the articles.
+This was done by creating a node for each article, and creating an edge for each reference to the referenced article.